darkwyld/SimpleESI/REFERENCE.md

 ##### 2.7. `(int) error_exit`

 The number of errors remaining at which to raise an exception in the application.
 The default is `20`.
 If the exception is not caught will it exit the application.
 It is meant to prevent the count-down from reaching `0`, at which the ESI server will reject further requests.
-Setting this value below `0` will turn this behaviour off and offers a good chance for your application to be noticed at CCP.
+Setting the value below `0` will turn this behaviour off and may offer a good chance for your application to be noticed at CCP.

 ```php
 $esi->error_exit = -1;